-As a result of 5G, COVID-19, EV, and the US-China trade war, decentralized production mechanisms are combining with local demand of regional markets to establish new industrial ecosystems.
+As a result of 5G, COVID-19, EV, and the US-China trade war, decentralized production mechanisms are combining with the local demand of regional markets to establish new industrial ecosystems.
 Despite the fact that the well-known mass production method has produced huge commercial possibilities, it is on the verge of being phased out.
 The top-down decision-making normality is prone to change as a result of multiple interwoven pressures.
 Many business leaders are learning how to discover the best decision-making model by taking a broader view.

 Consider the standard notebook EMS as an example.
 EMS enterprises used to “burn the midnight oil” for mass production and provide appealing circumstances to iconic brands in order to form a win-win partnership focused on cost and efficiency.
 ESG, on the other hand, is a major concern these days, and we are completely adopting AIoT and decentralized manufacturing systems.
 Simultaneously, enterprises developing manufacturing strategies must keep an eye on the possibilities of local smart application businesses.
 Businesses have gone beyond the original knowledge basis in establishing global deployment vision statements that take into consideration local cultural and economic restrictions.